AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/purge-users.md

 +++

-Prime is now GDPR compliant.
+Learning Manager is now GDPR compliant.
 For more information on GDPR compliance, see  [Learning Manager compliance to GDPR.](../../kb/prime-gdpr.md)

-# Frequently Asked Questions {#frequentlyaskedquestions}
+## Frequently Asked Questions {#frequentlyaskedquestions}

 **1. How many days does it take for a purge request to complete?**